-The InBetween Collective aims to provide a space for ideas to sprawl and spawn.
+The InBetween Collective is a space for ideas to sprawl and spawn.
 We understand that every thought emerges from a context and that every voice is political.
 The InBetween Collective therefore aims to inform, politicise and bring forth change through knowledge-sharing.
 Together, we will read, listen, take in, scrutinise, question, create, share, collaborate.

 We do this by picking a thematic topic which will serve as the focal point of our collective for several weeks.
-Through workshops, a book club, the podcast, articles, and more, we will explore the topic through different lenses.
+Through workshops, book clubs, a podcast, articles, and more, we will explore the topic through different lenses.
 Our last theme left us asking, how is art used to retrieve what was lost, to recover what was destroyed, and to reclaim what was once ours?

 RELCAIM EXHIBITION